Megan Gibson-Loftin

-Megan Lynn Gibson-Loftin (born March 25, 1986) is an American, former collegiate All-American, professional softball pitcher and current pitching coach at Houston.
+Megan Lynn Gibson-Loftin (born March 25, 1986) is an American former collegiate All-American, professional softball pitcher and current director of softball operations for Twelve Softball.
+She is also the former pitching coach at Houston.
 Gibson-Loftin played college softball for Texas A&M where she is the career leader in offense walks and led them to a runner-up finish at the 2008 Women's College World Series.
 She also ranks top-10 in the latter category and home runs in the Big 12 Conference.
 She was selected by the Philadelphia Force as the second overall pick in the 2008 NPF Draft, eventually playing for four seasons.
 After the Force folded she was picked up by the Tennessee Diamonds in 2010.

 Career

 College

 Born Megan Lynn Gibson in Spring, Texas, Gibson-Loftin played college softball at Texas A&M from 2004 to 2008.
 In the 2008 season, she was collegiate national player of the week from February 25 to March 2.
 She led her team to win the program's second Big 12 regular season and first tournament championship.
 In the postseason, she led her team to the Final Series of the 2008 Women's College World Series.
 Gibson ended her senior season as runner-up for USA Softball Collegiate Player of the Year honors, as a first-team NFCA All-American, and the first player to win both Player of the Year and Pitcher of the Year honors from the Big 12.

 She graduated from Texas A&M in 2008 with a bachelor's degree in sport management with a minor in business.